 This year, largely due to COVID-19, scams are on the rise across the nation, including Wisconsin.
 The pandemic has put many people out of work, creating a new opportunity for scammers to pose as unemployment agencies, banks offering grants, or payday lenders.
 As consumers work hard to stay out of debt and contain the virus, they are being bombarded by fraud.
-Learn about legal protection for WI folks struggling with debt, and how to prevent becoming a victim of a money scam.
+Learn about how to prevent becoming a victim of a money scam.
 Reputable sources such as Debt Advisors Law Offices will pass all of your validation checks.

 National Facts About Money Scammers